kuadrat/data-slicer/paper.md

 From prehistoric cave-wall paintings to the invention of print and most recently electronic hard-disks, human data storage capacity has evolved tremendously.
-Information / data is of great value and hence associated with innovation and technological progress.
+Information/data is of great value and hence associated with innovation and technological progress.
 This is especially true in analytical disciplines i.e. all sciences ranging from physics to psychology and medicine.